r-lidar/lidR/gridMetrics-error.md

 ---
 layout: default
-title: Common miss usage of gridMetrics
+title: Common misusage of gridMetrics
 ---

-The user can miss use the `gridMetrics` function by using a function which is not appropriated.
-For example these examples are not allowed:
+The user can misuse the `gridMetrics` function by using a function which is not appropriate.
+For example, the following are not allowed:

     gridMetrics(lidar, 20, LAD(Z))
     gridMetrics(lidar, 20, head(Z))